 In connection with the issuance by Royalty Sub of the PhaRMA Notes, the Company entered into a Currency Hedge Agreement to hedge certain risks associated with changes in the value of the Japanese yen relative to the U.S. dollar.
-The Currency Hedge Agreement does not qualify for hedge accounting treatment; therefore mark to market adjustments are recognized in the Company's Consolidated Statements of Comprehensive Loss.
-Cumulative mark to market adjustments for the six months ended June 30, 2018 and 2017 resulted in losses of \$1,186 and \$1,943, respectively.
+The Currency Hedge Agreement does not qualify for hedge accounting treatment; therefore, mark to market adjustments are recognized in the Company's Consolidated Statements of Comprehensive Loss.
+Cumulative mark to market adjustments for the six months ended June 30, 2019 and 2018 resulted in losses of \$646 and \$1,186, respectively.
 Mark to market adjustments are determined by a third party pricing model that uses quoted prices in markets that are not actively traded and for which significant inputs are observable directly or indirectly, representing Level 2 in the fair value hierarchy as defined by U.S. GAAP.
-In addition, the Company realized currency exchange gains of \$889 and \$921 during the first six months of 2018 and 2017, respectively, associated with the exercise of a U.S. dollar/Japanese yen currency option under the Currency Hedge Agreement.
+In addition, the Company realized currency exchange gains of \$830 and \$889 during the first six months of 2019 and 2018, respectively, associated with the exercise of a U.S. dollar/Japanese yen currency option under the Currency Hedge Agreement.
 The Company is also required to post collateral in connection with the mark to market adjustments based on thresholds defined in the Currency Hedge Agreement.
-As of June 30, 2018 and December 31, 2017, no hedge collateral was posted under the agreement.
+As of both June 30, 2019 and December 31, 2018, no hedge collateral was posted under the agreement.